Peiper/deploy-node-app/readme.md

 node app.js

-# Use forever for example if you want the app to running
+# Use 'forever' for example if you want the app to keep running

 npm install -g forever